tiprankstipranks

 Costs - Risk 1

-Significant decreases in the price of electricity, whether in organized electric markets or with contract counterparties, may negatively impact the owners of the solar energy projects or make the purchase of solar energy systems less economically attractive and would likely lower sales of our products.
-The price of electricity could decrease as a result of: - construction of a significant number of new lower-cost power generation plants, including plants utilizing natural gas, renewable energy or other generation technologies;- relief of transmission constraints that enable distant lower-cost generation to transmit energy less expensively or in greater quantities;- reductions in the price of natural gas or other fuels;- utility rate adjustment and customer class cost reallocation;- decreased electricity demand, including from energy conservation technologies and public initiatives to reduce electricity consumption;- development of smart-grid technologies that lower the peak energy requirements;- development of new or lower-cost customer-sited energy storage technologies that have the ability to reduce a customer's average cost of electricity by shifting load to off-peak times; and - development of new energy generation technologies that provide less expensive energy.
-Moreover, technological developments in the solar components industry could allow our competitors and their customers to offer electricity at costs lower than those that can be achieved by us and our customers, which could result in reduced demand for our products.
+Significant decreases in the price of electricity, whether in organized electric markets or with contract counterparties, may negatively impact owners of solar energy projects or make the purchase of solar energy systems less economically attractive and would likely lower sales of our products.
+The price of electricity could decrease as a result of: (i) construction of a significant number of new lower-cost power generation plants, including plants utilizing natural gas, nuclear energy, renewable energy or other generation technologies; (ii) relief of transmission constraints that enable distant lower-cost generation to transmit energy less expensively or in greater quantities; (iii) reductions in the price of natural gas or other fuels; (iv) subsidies impacting electricity prices; (v) utility rate adjustment and customer class cost reallocation; (vi) decreased electricity demand, including from energy conservation technologies and public initiatives to reduce electricity consumption; (vii) developments in the solar components allowing for electricity at costs lower than those that can be achieved by us and our customers, which could result in reduced demand for our products; (viii) development of smart-grid technologies that lower the peak energy requirements; (ix) development of new or lower-cost customer-sited energy storage technologies that have the ability to reduce a customer's average cost of electricity by shifting load to off-peak times; and (x) development of new energy generation technologies that provide less expensive energy.
 If the cost of electricity generated by solar energy installations incorporating our systems is high relative to the cost of electricity from other sources, then our business, financial condition and results of operations may be harmed.

 Tech & Innovation